Phase Noise in Real-World Twin-Field Quantum Key Distribution: Results for the simulation of realistic key rates

-Because of similar values in $\sigma_\varphi$ and $\tau_\text{Q}$, some of the seven scenarios result in the same or very similar key rates, therefore we group them in four representative panels of Fig.~\ref{fig:keyrates_scenarios_SNSPD}, where best performing representative \glspl{SNSPD} are considered.
-These results show that unstabilised fibers are usually the largest contribution to decoherence and limit $\tau_\text{Q}$ to less than \SI{1}{ms} (Scenarios 1 and 4, panel a, and scenario 6, panel d), except for the case when unstable lasers are used and no care is taken to match the optical paths' length.
-In this case, the residual self-delayed laser noise limits $\tau_\text{Q}$ to about \SI{50}{\micro s} (Scenario 3, panel c).
-In this scenario, the modeled \gls{BB84} setup performs better up to $\SI{40}{dB}$ of channel attenuation.
-Using fiber and laser stabilization, either with a single common (Scenario 5, panel b) or a pair of lasers (Scenario 7, panel b), ensures $\tau_\text{Q} > $ \SI{100}{ms} even in the presence of a large unbalance in the interferometer arms, with corresponding duty cycles approaching 100\% and no impact on the \gls{QBER}.
-The only unstabilized laser scenario matching 5 and 7 in panel b is scenario 2, only because there is no length mismatch and the dominant noise is taken care of by fiber stabilization.

-In Fig.~\ref{fig:keyrates_scenarios_SPAD}, the same scenarios are considered, but the detectors are best-in-class \glspl{SPAD}, as representative of more standard in-field setups.
+Because of similar values of $\tau_\text{Q}$, some of the seven scenarios of Table~\ref{tab:scenarios} result in the same or very similar key rates, therefore we group them in four representative panels of Figure~\ref{fig:keyrates_scenarios_SNSPD}, where best performing representative \glspl{SNSPD} are considered.
+These results show that unstabilized fibers are usually the largest contribution to decoherence and limit $\tau_\text{Q}$ to less than \SI{1}{\ms} (Scenarios 1 and 4, panel a, and scenario 6, panel d), except for the case when unstable lasers are used and no care is taken to match the optical paths' length.
+In this case, the residual self-delayed laser noise limits $\tau_\text{Q}$ to about \SI{50}{\micro\s} (Scenario 3, panel c).
+Using fiber and laser stabilization, either with a single common (Scenario 5, panel b) or a pair of lasers (Scenario 7, panel b), ensures $\tau_\text{Q} > $ \SI{100}{\ms} even in the presence of a large unbalance in the interferometer arms, with corresponding duty cycles approaching \SI{100}{\percent} and no impact on the \gls{QBER}.
+The only unstabilized laser scenario matching 5 and 7 in panel b is scenario 2, only because there is negligible length mismatch and the dominant noise is taken care of by fiber stabilization.
+In all scenarios, a prepare-and-measure approach features worse key rates than \gls{TFQKD}, for losses significantly larger than those typical of metropolitan networks.
+In Figure~\ref{fig:keyrates_scenarios_SPAD}, the same scenarios are considered, but the detectors are best-in-class \glspl{SPAD}, as representative of more standard in-field setups.
 Quite generically, the increased dark count rate reduces the maximum reachable distance, while the lower efficiency reduces the key rates for any distance.
-Besides these very noticeable differences with respect to Fig.~\ref{fig:keyrates_scenarios_SNSPD}, the considerations that we made pertaining to the role of phase noise are unaffected.
+Besides these very noticeable differences with respect to Figure~\ref{fig:keyrates_scenarios_SNSPD}, the considerations that we made pertaining to the role of phase noise are unaffected.